-(1) In the IT department of a large organization, a technical expert on some or all of the computer's system software (operating systems, networks, DBMSs, etc.).
-They are responsible for the efficient performance of the computer systems.In a user organization, systems programmers typically do not write programs, but perform many technical tasks that integrate vendors' software.
+(1) In the IT department of a large organization, systems programmers are technical experts on some or all of the computer's system software (operating systems, networks, DBMSs, etc.).
+They are responsible for the efficient performance of the computer systems.In a user organization, systems programmers generally do not write applications.
+However, they may write utility programs that are used behind the scenes and often perform technical tasks that integrate vendors' software.
 They also act as technical advisors to systems analysts, application programmers and operations personnel.
-For example, they would know whether additional tasks could be added to the computer and would recommend conversion to a new operating or database system in order to optimize performance.In mainframe environments, there is one systems programmer for about 10 or more application programmers, and systems programmers generally have considerably higher salaries than application programmers.
+For example, they would know whether additional tasks could be added to the existing hardware and would recommend conversion to new system software (OS, DBMS, etc.) in order to optimize performance.In mainframe environments, there is typically one systems programmer to 10 or more application programmers, and systems programmers generally enjoy higher salaries.
 In smaller environments, users rely on vendors or consultants for systems programming assistance.
 In fact, end users are actually performing systems programmer functions when they install new software or hardware on their own computers.
 See system administrator, job descriptions and salary survey.